How to be a good Change Manager

 - Ensuring constant communication with all stakeholders

-- Emphasising personal and organizational adaptability
+- Emphasising personal and organisational adaptability

 - Establishing clear metrics/measures that relate to business performance.